Stonebound/mc-modpack-builder/README.md

 Minecraft Modpack Builder
 ======================

-This program will take a Repo hosted on Github in the Curse Export format ([example repo](https://github.com/Stonebound/Principium)), download it and automatically create Release Zip files for you.
+This program will take a repo hosted on Github in the Curse Export format ([example repo](https://github.com/Stonebound/Principium)), download it and automatically create release zip files for you.
 Currently it supports the following formats:

-* CurseForge Zip
+* CurseForge
+* Techic Launcher
-* TechicLauncher Zip
+* MultiMC
+* Manual Installation (for Vanilla launcher, includes Forge installer)
-* Server Download Zip
+* Server Download (comes with start scripts and forge files)

 Installation
 -----